kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 Here are the things that you must do as soon as you join Discord:
 - Introduce yourself in the #introductions channel
+  - Your full name
+  - Your location
+  - A fun fact about you
+  - An image of gif that represents you
 - Update your Discord profile with your first name and last initial e.g., "Labake A", "Sydney W"
-- Submit the onboarding checklist
+- Submit the onboarding checklist form -- you will not receive an invite to orientation if you don't submit this form

-### Join Try Kibo discord server
+### Now, join the Try Kibo Discord server and do the above

 - If you already have a Discord account, [log in](https://discord.com/login).
 Otherwise, create an account and verify it via email.
 Check your spam folder if the email is not in your inbox
 - Join the Kibo School Discord server: **[https://discord.gg/MwnzVFbFGC](https://discord.gg/MwnzVFbFGC).**